too-da-loo/toodaloo/README.md

 **Optional Nice-to-have Stories**

 * User can see their profile page with their photos
-* People often mentioned tags (in reviews for bathroom)
+* People often mentioned tags (in posts for bathroom)
-* Helpful or not helpful button for each review.
+* Helpful or not helpful button for each post.
 * Incentive - cute avatar, title
     * Will need a point system bar
 * Favorites tab